-As described in Note 4.1 of the Consolidated Financial Statements, the Company has signed an agreement that commits to give advances to Oxiquim S.A. with which it has signed contracts for the provision of the service of reception, storage and dispatch of liquefied gas at facilities already built at the maritime terminal property of that company.
+As described in Note 4.1, the Company has signed an agreement that commits to give advances to Oxiquim S.A. with which it has signed contracts for the provision of the service of reception, storage and dispatch of LPG at facilities already built at the maritime terminal property of that company.
 The Company has performed a solvency analysis of Oxiquim S.A., concluding that there are no significant non-collection risks.
 These advances are offset by the financial lease liability entered into with Oxiquim S.A. because of the beginning of operations in March 2015 of the maritime terminal.